huggingface/datasets/datasets/multi_eurlex/README.md

 **Languages**

 MultiEURLEX covers 23 languages from 7 families.
 EU laws are published in all official EU languages, except for Irish for resource-related reasons (Read more at https://europa.eu/european-union/about-eu/eu-languages_en).
 This wide coverage makes the dataset a valuable testbed for cross-lingual transfer.
 All languages use the Latin script, except for Bulgarian (Cyrillic script) and Greek.

+## Languages

+The EU has 24 official languages.
+When new members join the EU, the set of official languages usually expands, except the languages are already included.
+MultiEURLEX covers 23 languages from seven language families (Germanic, Romance, Slavic, Uralic, Baltic, Semitic, Hellenic).
+EU laws are published in all official languages, except Irish, for resource-related reasons (Read more at https://europa.eu/european-union/about-eu/eu-languages_en).
+This wide coverage makes MultiEURLEX a valuable testbed for cross-lingual transfer.
+All languages use the Latin script, except for Bulgarian (Cyrillic script) and Greek.
+Several other languages are also spoken in EU countries.
+The EU is home to over 60 additional indigenous regional or minority languages, e.g., Basque, Catalan, Frisian, Saami, and Yiddish, among others, spoken by approx. 40 million people, but these additional languages are not considered official (in terms of EU), and EU laws are not translated to them.

 ## Dataset Structure